This document shows the terms and definitions that are specific to the configuration of the cache task.

 Note: Cache contents in Invisible Memory are always removed upon shutdown whether this option is enabled or not.

-Level-2 (L2) Cache: A secondary cache which typically resides on a solid-state drive (SSD), a flash drive or other faster persistent storage device to speed up traditional mechanical hard disks.
+Level-2 (L2) Cache: Also known as SSD cache, use SSD, flash disk or other faster persistent storage device as cache to speed up traditional mechanical disks.
 Unlike level-1 cache, cache contents stored in level-2 cache are persistent across computer restarts.
 See Level-2 Cache.

 Level-2 Storage: A partition formatted to store cache index and content for level-2 cache.
 It is not visible and recognized by the operating system.
 Each level-2 storage volume can provide cache storage for multiple (no more than 16) cache tasks.
 See Manage Level-2 Storage.